influencer marketing · chicago

 How much does an influencer marketing agency in Chicago charge?

 Typical mid-size Chicago agencies run monthly retainers from $3,500 to $9,000, plus a 15 to 25% fee on creator spend.
 Enterprise engagements through larger shops start near $50,000 per month.
-These are market ranges, not our internal data.
+Use these standard ranges to benchmark any quote you receive.

 What do Chicago creators cost per post?

-We track 162 Chicago TikTok creators but most have no confirmed rate on file, so we do not publish a Chicago-only rate card.
+We estimate each creator's per-post rate from their real average views, then confirm true quotes against your brief.
 As a benchmark, our priced YouTube network medians by tier are $7,000 at 1M+, $3,500 at 500K to 1M, and $1,750 at 100K to 500K.
 Treat these as anchors and adjust for Chicago.

 Who are the top Chicago creators right now?